 Scooter is a popular way to transport the surfboard in areas where the weather for surfing is good all year round.

 Densely populated areas like Indonesia, using a scooter is the best way to get scoot around the island and get to the breaks since the roads are narrow and traffic is hectic.
-It would take ages when using a car, bicycle or go by foot if you would like to explore the various popular breaks nearby.
+It would take ages when using a car, bicycle or go on foot if you would like to explore the various popular breaks nearby.
 Transporting a surfboard with a scooter is like a bicycle since scooters have racks similarly designed like the ones for bicycles.
 Though it is easy and convenient to use a scooter, one must be sure of their skills when operating a scooter with a 6 feet tall surfboard by the side of the scooter.

 Things to consider when riding a scooter with surf racks and a surfboard: